barryclark/jekyll-now/pages/study/zen/gateless-case2.md

 \- Does an enlightened person fall under the law of cause and effect or not?
 \- His mind is the entire world, samsara and nirvana, conditioned and free from conditioning.

+\- Does an enlightened person fall under the law of cause and effect or not?
+\- A person is conditioned to appear, and so is conditioned to cease.
+What has the nature of enlightenment is unconditioned.

 ### Answers trying to be stupid

 \- Does an enlightened person fall under the law of cause and effect or not?